-1.5.2.
+1.5.3.
 Security

-"Guidelines for Writing RFC Text on Security Considerations" ([SECURITY]) discusses authentication and authorization and the conflation of the two concepts.
+"Guidelines for Writing RFC Text on Security Considerations" [SECURITY] discusses authentication and authorization and the conflation of the two concepts.
 The use of those terms within the context of recent message security work has given rise to slightly different definitions, and this document reflects those current usages, as follows:

-- "Authorization" is the establishment of permission to use a 0 resource or represent an identity.
+- o "Authorization" is the establishment of permission to use a resource or represent an identity.
 In this context, authorization indicates that a message from a particular ADMD arrived via a route the ADMD has explicitly approved. - o "Authentication" is the assertion of validity of a piece of data about a message (such as the sender's identity) or the message in its entirety.

-As examples: SPF and Sender ID are authorization mechanisms in that they express a result that shows whether or not the ADMD that apparently sent the message has explicitly authorized the connecting Simple Mail Transfer Protocol ([SMTP]) client to relay messages on its behalf, but they do not actually validate any other property of the message itself.
+As examples: SPF is an authorization mechanism in that it expresses a result that shows whether the ADMD that apparently sent the message has explicitly authorized the connecting Simple Mail Transfer Protocol (SMTP) client [SMTP] to relay messages on its behalf, but it does not actually validate any other property of the message itself.
 By contrast, DKIM is agnostic as to the routing of a message but uses cryptographic signatures to authenticate agents, assign (some) responsibility for the message (which implies authorization), and ensure that the listed portions of the message were not modified in transit.
-Since the signatures are not tied to SMTP connections, they can be added by either the ADMD of origin, intermediate ADMDs (such as a mailing list server), other handling agents, or any combination.
+Since the signatures are not tied to SMTP connections, they can be added by the ADMD of origin, intermediate ADMDs (such as a mailing list server), other handling agents, or any combination of these.

-Rather than create a separate header field for each class of solution, this proposal groups them both into a single header field.
+Rather than create a separate header field for each class of solution, this specification groups them both into a single header field.

-1.5.3.
+1.5.4.
 Email Architecture

 - o A "border MTA" is an MTA that acts as a gateway between the general Internet and the users within an organizational boundary.
-(See also Section 1.2.) - o A "delivery MTA" (or Mail Delivery Agent or MDA) is an MTA that actually enacts delivery of a message to a user's inbox or other final delivery. - o An "intermediate MTA" is any MTA that is not a delivery MTA and is also not the first MTA to handle the message.
+(See also Section 1.2.) - o A "delivery MTA" (or Mail Delivery Agent or MDA) is an MTA that actually enacts delivery of a message to a user's inbox or other final delivery.

+- o An "intermediate MTA" is any MTA that is not a delivery MTA and is also not the first MTA to handle the message. - o A Message Submission Agent (MSA) is an agent that accepts a message from an MUA, introducing it to the mail-handling stream.

 The following diagram illustrates the flow of mail among these defined components.
-See Internet Mail Architecture [EMAIL-ARCH] for further discussion on general email system architecture, which includes detailed descriptions of these components, and Appendix C of this document for discussion about the common aspects of email authentication in current environments.
+See "Internet Mail Architecture" [EMAIL-ARCH] for further discussion on general email system architecture, which includes detailed descriptions of these components, and Appendix C of this document for discussion about the common aspects of email authentication in current environments.